cdevents/spec/continuous-integration-pipeline-events.md

 ### `artifact`

-An `artifact` is usually produced as output of a build pipeline.
-Events needs to be generated to indicate that an `artifact` have been packaged and released for others to use.
+An `artifact` is usually produced as output of a build process.
+Events need to be generated to indicate that an `artifact` has been packaged and released for others to use.
 These events can be produced by the artifact producer or by the artifact storage system.

 | Field | Type | Description | Examples |
 |-------|------|-------------|----------|